techidaily/site-ai-vdieo-software/source/_posts/updated-discover-twitters-ideal-video-aspect-ratio-for-maximum-engagement.md

  **Online photo and video collage makers** offer a quick solution to this problem because they feature a number of **collage templates** that let you [merge multiple videos](https://tools.techidaily.com/wondershare/filmora/download/) or photos and create a visually impressive collage.
 Read on if you’re looking for an easy way to produce photo or video collages because in this article we are going to take you through some of the **best online photo and video collage makers** you can find on the Internet.

 * [Part 1: Best Free & Paid Online Video Collage Makers](#part1)
-* [Part 2: Best Online Photo Collage Makers \[Free & Paid\] ](#part2)
+* [Part 2: Best Online Photo Collage Makers \[Free & Paid\]](#part2)

 ## Making Video Collages in a More Creative Way with Filmora Video Editor

-[Filmora](https://tools.techidaily.com/wondershare/filmora/download/)now features the [animated split-screen effect](https://tools.techidaily.com/wondershare/filmora/download/) which will make your videos more interesting.
+[Filmora](https://tools.techidaily.com/wondershare/filmora/download/) now features the [animated split-screen effect](https://tools.techidaily.com/wondershare/filmora/download/) which will make your videos more interesting.
 Just drag and drop the clips that you want in the split-screen preview window.

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)